alphagov/notifications-paas-autoscaler/README.md

 Autoscaling agent for the Notify PaaS applications.

-Runs every few seconds, checks some metrics and sets the desired instance count accordingly.
+Runs every few seconds, checks metrics and sets the desired instance count accordingly.
 See [the config file](config.tpl.yml) for global and per-app settings.
 See [the Makefile](Makefile) for per-environment settings.

 ## To test the application